-(in DKK million) SII Local GAAP Receivables (trade, not insurance) 78,0 77,5
+(in DKK million) SII Local GAAP

+Receivables (trade, not insurance) 38.9 38.0

+ilisurance) 30,9 20,5

-The valuation methods in Solvency II and Danish GAAP are the same except for that the figures in SII have a counterparty default adjustment.
+The valuation methods in Solvency II and Danish GAAP are the same except for a counterparty default adjustment to the SII figures.
+However, the counterparty adjustment is relatively small so the adjustment is not visible.